LoL Patch 26.9 New Items: Doran's Bow, Helm & Shiv Rework

 Best users:

-• Tanks (Top, Support): Malphite, Garen, Darius, Nautilus — champions who want to be durable from minute one without committing to a specific damage type early
+• Tanks (Top, Support): Malphite, Garen, Darius, Nautilus — champions who want to be durable from minute one

 Doran’s Helm vs. Doran’s Shield